 Our PC Client Group and our Data Center Group are reportable operating segments.
 We also aggregate and disclose the financial results of our non-reportable operating segments within “other Intel architecture operating segments” and “software and services operating segments” as shown in the above operating segments list.
 Each of these aggregated operating segments does not meet the quantitative thresholds to qualify as reportable operating segments; however, we have elected to disclose the aggregation of these non-reportable operating segments.
 Revenue for our reportable and aggregated non-reportable operating segments is primarily related to the following product lines:

 We have sales and marketing, manufacturing, finance, and administration groups.
 Expenses for these groups are generally allocated to the operating segments, and the expenses are included in the operating results reported below.

 The “All other” category includes revenue, expenses, and charges such as:

 The CODM does not evaluate operating segments using discrete asset information.
+Based on the interchangeable nature of our manufacturing and assembly and test assets, most of the related depreciation expense is not directly identifiable within our operating segments as it is included in overhead cost pools and subsequently absorbed into inventory as each product passes through our manufacturing process.
+As our products are then sold across multiple operating segments, it is impracticable to determine the total depreciation expense included as a component of each operating segment's operating income (loss) results.
 Operating segments do not record inter-segment revenue.
 We do not allocate gains and losses from equity investments, interest and other income, or taxes to operating segments.
 Although the CODM uses operating income to evaluate the segments, operating costs included in one segment may benefit other segments.
-The accounting policies for segment reporting are the same as for Intel as a whole.
+Except for these differences the accounting policies for segment reporting are the same as for Intel as a whole.

 Segment information is summarized as follows: